VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 {{< /quote >}}

 And yeah, that pretty much sums it up.
-Currently backwards compatibility is often a choice of actually going to better technology and fixing bugs - like the Excel [leap year problem](https://docs.microsoft.com/en-us/office/troubleshoot/excel/wrongly-assumes-1900-is-leap-year) or supporting older files without them massively breaking.
+Currently, backwards compatibility is often a choice of actually going to better technology and fixing bugs - like the Excel [leap year problem](https://docs.microsoft.com/en-us/office/troubleshoot/excel/wrongly-assumes-1900-is-leap-year) or supporting older files without them massively breaking.
 There's really no reason we couldn't do both using comparability layers.
-The cost, I think, would mostly be in accepting that the transition to those comparability layers will be rough and that some thing will just have to be upgraded until that compatibility infrastructure is in place.
+The cost, I think, would mostly be in accepting that the transition to those comparability layers will be rough and that something will just have to be upgraded until that compatibility infrastructure is in place.

 There's no reason we shouldn't be able to run very old software, but also no reason to use that as an excuse against moving forward.

-A fairly interesting solution to some of this might be to implement hardware compatibility via FPGAs, that is loading either full soft-core CPUs or instruction set translation logic onto a tightly integrated FPGA.
+A fairly interesting solution to some of this might be to implement hardware compatibility via FPGAs, that is, loading either full soft-core CPUs or instruction set translation logic onto a tightly integrated FPGA.
 Higher end retro console emulators are already using FPGA emulations of the original CPUs anyway, so this isn't some crazy fantasy.
 To add even further hope, AMD owns Xilinx and Intel own Altera, so the two biggest CPU manufactures both already own the two biggest FPGA manufactures (which, is a problem in some ways).
 There's nothing stopping them from making integration standard. (well, other than cost and market segmentation)

 ## Hardware Modularity, Repairability, and Customization